ExtraSlowCode/ClimateStation/README.md

 ![image](./img/thonny_start.png)

-* When you have a working file, save **main.py** to the RPI Pico, it has to be named that for micropython to recognize it on startup, and then simply plug the ClimateSensor into any usb power outlet. *(The WiFi-login credentials are stored in another file **keys.py** that you also have to upload to the RPI Pico before unplugging, see [Code](#code))*
+* When you have a working file, save **main.py** to the RPI Pico.
+It has to be named `main.py` for micropython to recognize it upon startup, and then simply plug the ClimateSensor into any usb power outlet. *(The WiFi-login credentials are stored in another file **keys.py** that you also have to upload to the RPI Pico before unplugging, see [the code](#code))*.

 ![image](./img/board_save.png)